defoliate/defoliate.github.io/C++_exercise.md

 // Reference: just an alias of some variable(permanent),
 // must be declared and initialize same time. int s=10;
-//r is the alias of s->have been initialized after declared int& r=s;
+//a. data type: alias, r->the alias of s, have to initialize after declared int& r=s;
 s = 101;
-//can be pass
-int t=r;
+//can be passed since it just an alias int t=r;
-//int r= 11; error->can't be alias to others cout<<"Reference sample:\n"<<r<<","<<s<<","<<t<<endl;
+//int r= 11; error->can't be alias to others

+cout<<"Reference sample:\n"<<r<<","<<s<<","<<t<<endl;
+//b. & could also be operator->e.g. "address of" r cout<<&r<<endl;

 // Pointer:stores address of some variable,changa content of address anytime
-// can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer cout<<"Pointer sample:\n"<<*p;
+// a.can be declared first and initialized later. int* p;//not initialized p= &s;//p is the pointer,not *p->the value of the pointer
+//*p->access the memory address and get the "value of" p cout<<"Pointer sample:\n"<<*p;
 }
 ```